pemellquist/idmlight/README.md

 Getting and building tokenidm
 ------------------
-1) Get Ubuntu OS, 12.04 64 bit bit OS is recommended
+1) Get Ubuntu OS, 12.04 64 bit bit OS is recommended<br/>
 (other OSs are possible but these instructions assume this Ubuntu & Debian packages)

 2) Install tokenidm api sources, clone from git repo